2001 NAPA 500: Qualifying

-Qualifying was held on Friday, November 16, at 3:00 PM EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
+Qualifying was held on Friday, November 16, at 3:00 p.m.
+EST. Each driver would have two laps to set a fastest time; the fastest of the two would count as their official qualifying lap.
 Positions 1-36 would be decided on time, while positions 37-43 would be based on provisionals.
 Six spots are awarded by the use of provisionals based on owner's points.
 The seventh is awarded to a past champion who has not otherwise qualified for the race.
 If no past champ needs the provisional, the next team in the owner points will be awarded a provisional.

 Dale Earnhardt Jr., driving for Dale Earnhardt, Inc., would win the pole, setting a time of 28.868 and an average speed of 192.047 mph.

 Eight drivers would fail to qualify: Mark Green, Robby Gordon, Jason Leffler, Kurt Busch, Rick Mast, Ron Hornaday Jr., Dave Marcis, and Frank Kimmel.